Level/abstract-level/README.md

 - `keyEncoding`: custom key encoding for this operation, used to encode the `key`.
 - `valueEncoding`: custom value encoding for this operation, used to decode the value.

-The `callback` function will be called with an `Error` if the operation failed for any reason, including if the key was not found.
+The `callback` function will be called with an error if the operation failed.
+If the key was not found, the error will have code [`LEVEL_NOT_FOUND`](#errors).
 If successful the first argument will be `null` and the second argument will be the value.

 ### `db.getMany(keys[, options][, callback])`